 September 1, 2018

 Business City, NY 54321

 I am pregnant (or in the process of adopting a child) and expect to take a (fill in the number of weeks) maternity leave beginning on (the date you wish your leave to begin) and returning on ( the date you expect to return from maternity leave).

-As you know, I take great pride in my performance and the quality of my work for (Client's company name).
+As you know, I take great pride in my performance and the quality of my work for Acme Supplies.
 I have already submitted a detailed plan to my manager to ensure that your needs will be taken care of in my absence.